Trump International Hotel and Tower (New York City): Plaza

 The Gulf and Western Building was initially surrounded by a public plaza slightly above the sidewalk.
 The Central Park West frontage was raised two steps above the sidewalk there.
-Originally, the northwest corner of the plot had a seating area surrounding a staircase to a basement theater, the Paramount Theater.
+Originally, the northwest corner of the plot had a seating area surrounding a staircase to a basement movie theater, the Paramount Theater.
 The only aboveground portion of the theater was a cylinder 30 ft in diameter, which had an LED sign, a ticket booth, and an entrance to the theater.
 A stair and escalators led from ground level to the theater.
 The stairs were illuminated by theatrical lighting and were somewhat similar to the staircases designed by Wallace Harrison for the Metropolitan Opera House.

 The portion of the plaza at the southern tip of the plot, facing Columbus Circle, is sunken below ground level.
 The circular plaza includes a large staircase leading to the New York City Subway's 59th Street–Columbus Circle station.
 There was also a building entrance in the sunken portion of the plaza.
 The sunken plaza had been added at the suggestion of by the Urban Design Group, which believed Broadway would be redeveloped significantly following the development of Lincoln Center several blocks north.

 The Columbus Circle globe, a 30-foot-wide silver globe of the Earth by artist Kim Brandell, was installed in front of the building during its conversion into the Trump International Hotel and Tower.
 The globe is inspired by the Unisphere in Queens, the New York City borough where Trump had grown up.
 According to Trump, the globe had been installed at the suggestion of a feng shui consultant he had hired.
 The globe was to include the words "Trump International" in 3 ft letters, but the letters were not installed because city officials objected to the idea.
 When the globe was installed in 1997, nearby office workers complained that it was causing too much glare.
 The original plan had been to coat the globe in a golden surface, which would have reduced the glare, but Trump's feng shui consultants had recommended against it.